Inverted, fast & flexible

 Those two features are achieved by decoupling the illumination from the detection, typically via an orthogonal arrangement of illumination and detection.

 Brukers other fluorescence Microscopes

-You have questions regarding your microscopes functionality or you want to schedule a maintenance visit?
-Get in contact with LUXENDO’s support team.
+If you have any question regarding your microscopes functionality or you want to schedule a maintenance visit, then get in contact with LUXENDO’s support team.
 We will ensure to get the right person involved to answer your request.